scottd018/foreman_publish_content_view/README.md

+# Additional Information

+See also https://github.com/scottd018/foreman_promote_content_view for the promotion of the latest content view version throughout a specified lifecycle.

 # Variables

 All default variables, which are not likely to change, are stored in **./defaults/main.yml** and should be reviewed before executing a playbook, with this role.